hotwaxlab/ocellight-perception-bustier/hardware/README.md

 To avoid burning out the MCU, the LEDs must not draw their power from the MCU’s 5V power supply.
 Instead, they must be powered directly from the power bank.

-To avoid voltage drops, a 1000&thinsp;&micro;F buffer capacitor (10V or more) is placed across the power and ground lines to each LED strip, as close as practical to the first LED.

 If the power bank is incapable of supplying sufficient power, some LEDs may be seen to glow with a dim or yellow light at high brightness levels.

+To avoid transient voltage drops, a 1000&thinsp;&micro;F buffer capacitor (rated at 10V or more) is placed across the power and ground lines to each LED strip, as close as practical to the first LED.

 ### LED Data Ringing